carlferr/HOME-BIO/README.md

 C:\python27\python.exe HOME_Bio.py -c config_file.txt
 ```

-Running this command in your console, it automatically will call the Docker container, will read the paths from the config_file.txt and it will launch the analysis.
+Running this command in your console, it will automatically call the Docker container, read the paths from the config_file.txt, and it will launch the analysis.

 It is possible to test the pipeline using our test dataset (just two paired-end .fastq files) freely available [here](https://doi.org/10.5281/zenodo.4061297) on Zenodo.

 ## 4 - OUTPUT

 HOME-BIO modules (Shotgun metagenomic and Assembly de novo) will produce output files in tab and graphic format (.png).
-In your output folder, it is possible to find, for each sample, some folders.

-Most of them are output numbered folders for each tool used (e.g. "3_Bowtie2" with all the files generated from the alignment).
+In your output folder, it is possible to find, for each sample, numbered folders for each tool used (e.g., "3_Bowtie2" with all the files generated from the alignment).

 The "Results" folder has all the output files generated from the analysis in tabular and .png format.
 In particular,  the "Metagenomic shotgun" module generates a table containing the Kranken2 taxonomy profile and related Kaiju protein-validation information.
 A given taxon is considered protein-validated when both tools classify and assign reads to it.
 In addition, HOME-BIO generates output pie-charts in .png format with the top 15 represented species with the estimation of the relative abundance.